ebuzeryalcin/Yumi-Travelling-Quiz-MS2/README.md

 - [Bootstrap](https://getbootstrap.com/) - Has been used to build sections in html pages, creating buttons and which also gives flexibility to modify style depending on desire.
 - [FontAwesome](https://fontawesome.com/) - Has been used to add icons.
 Mainly used to add social media icons.
 - [Google Fonts](https://fonts.google.com/) - Has been used to style texts on my website, great tool with many fonts to choose between.
 - [Favicon](https://www.favicon-generator.org/) - Has been used to make my own custom favicon which matches my page logo.
+- [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/overview?_ga=2.246367876.1606386993.1604865013-774398906.1604748970) - Has been used to implement Google Maps to the website.

 ***